Tile vs Hardwood in the Kitchen (Pros & Cons)

 This price can vary from location to location, it is best to check with your local supply stores and get quotes from the companies wanting to do the installation.

-Hardwood flooring prices: Hardwood flooring is one of the most expensive flooring option that can be selected.
-That being said, the flooring has a ton of great qualities, including the best resale value.
-Hardwood flooring can also be done as a do it yourself project to eliminate the price of installation and save money on that front.
+Hardwood flooring prices: Hardwood flooring is one of the most expensive flooring options.
+That being said, it has many great qualities, including the best resale value.
+Hardwood flooring can also be done as a do-it-yourself project to eliminate the price of installation and save money.

 For the average hardwood flooring you should expect to pay about $6 to $11 per square foot for materials and installation.
 For a higher end hardwood flooring you should expect to pay about $12 to $23 per square foot for materials and installation.